ChauDinh/redux-example/README.old.md

 * Create a post component fetching a list of posts from JSONPlaceholder
 * Create a form component to add post
 * Something more...

+## Introduction

+* Redux is a state manager in React